durow/Ayx.BitIO/README.md

 writer.WriteBinaryString("10010"); //write raw binary string
 ```

-After write some data,you can get them all
+After write some data,you can get the result you want
 ``` C#
 var rawBin = reader.BinString.ToString(); //get the binary string, result is:"0110011000001110010" var bin = reader.GetBinaryString(); //get binary string with 8bit align,result is:"011001100000111001000000"